The health and well-being of the children and families has always been the number one priority of Sprouting Knowledge. That is why we do what we do.

 - after toileting

-- Miss Krystal will spray hands and bodies with hand sanitizer after any sneezes or coughs and after washing hands as part of the 3 step outdoor hand washing policy we follow according to the UK hand washing guidelines for waterless work sites and Forest Schools.
+- A facilitator will spray hands and bodies with hand sanitizer after any sneezes or coughs and after washing hands as part of the 3 step outdoor hand washing policy we follow according to the UK hand washing guidelines for waterless work sites and Forest Schools.

-- Children will be helped wash their hands:
+- Children will be helped wash and/or sanitize their hands:

 If your child has a cough, sneeze, fever or runny nose they will not be permitted to attend.

 If your child develops these symptoms during the session parents and caregivers will be contacted.

 - Confirmed hay fever is fine (I have a slightly runny nose and itchy eyes during the spring occasionally) provided they have their own tissues and know how to use them.